canonical/jhack/README.md

   - [ ] integrate with Theatre to see the graph expand in real time

-# crpc
+# eval
-`jhack crpc` is a command that allows you to evaluate simple one-line expressions in the context of a live charm (or multiple units thereof).
+`jhack eval` is a command that allows you to evaluate simple one-line expressions in the context of a live charm (or multiple units thereof).

-> `jhack crpc myapp/0 self.model.relations`
+> `jhack eval myapp/0 self.model.relations`

 and you should see as output the current list of relations the charm has, for example